zevv/duc/doc/duc.md

 * Add the option --list to generate a table of top sized files and directories in the HTML page.

+* The options --header and --footer allow you to insert your own HTML code before and after the main <div>.

 The current CGI configuration is not very flexible, nor secure.
 It is not advised to run the CGI from public reachable web servers, use at your own risk.